Writing Custom Systems¶

 }

-Implement PluggedSystem and pick a lifecycle interface that fits your needs:
+Implement PluggedSystem and pick lifecycle interfaces based on when your code must run:

 class DbSchedulerSystem(